Murder in Mahim

-Murder In Mahim is a 2024 Hindi-language crime drama TV series on JioCinema written by Mustafa Neemuchwala and Udai Singh Pawar and directed by Raj Acharya.
+Murder In Mahim is a 2024 Indian Hindi-language crime drama TV series on JioCinema written by Mustafa Neemuchwala and Udai Singh Pawar and directed by Raj Acharya.
 It stars Vijay Raaz, Ashutosh Rana, Shivani Raghuvanshi, Nishant Kkhanduja and Shivaji Satam.
 It was released on 10 May 2024.

 Plot summary

 Police officer Shivajirao Jende and his friend, retired journalist Peter Fernandes, dive into a murder case in Mumbai's darker side.
 In a gripping story based on Jerry Pinto's highly praised book, they discover hidden truths about longing, avarice, hopelessness, and also face the ghosts of their estranged friendship.